 99% of People Who Die From COVID Have This in Common

 One of the least-heralded benefits of a COVID-19 vaccine is that it can not only help prevent you from getting coronavirus, but minimize the impact if you do contract the virus through a "breakthrough" infection.
 Dr. Anthony Fauci, the chief medical advisor to the President and the director of the National Institute of Allergy and Infectious Diseases, appeared on Meet the Press yesterday to reveal what 99% of recent COVID deaths have in common.
-Read on for four life-saving pieces of advice—and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.
+Read on for four life-saving pieces of advice—and to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.

 Dr. Fauci Said 99% of COVID Deaths Have This One Thing in Common

 "If you look at the number of deaths, about 99.2% of them are unvaccinated, about 0.8% are vaccinated," said Dr. Fauci.
 "No vaccine is perfect.
 But when you talk about the avoidability of hospitalization and deaths, it's really sad and tragic that most all of these are avoidable, preventable.
 I mean, obviously they're going to be some people because of the variability, among people in their response to vaccine that you'll see some who are vaccinated and still get into trouble and get hospitalized and died.
 But the overwhelming proportion of people who get into trouble are the un-vaccinated, which is the reason why we say this is really entirely avoidable and preventable."